 Social Media + Reviews: 7 Best Practices

-It’s no surprise that companies are embracing reviews as part of their marketing strategy.
+It’s no surprise that companies are embracing social media reviews as part of their marketing strategy.
 When handled properly, online reviews support and enhance the effectiveness of your social media strategy.

 Here are 7 best practices you can apply to make reviews work in perfect harmony with your social media marketing efforts.